KarimAziev/chrome-emacs/README.md

 After the original Atomic Chrome extension was removed from the Chrome Web Store due to policy violations, I undertook the task of creating an entirely refreshed and compliant version.
 Now named "Chrome Emacs," it represents more than just a fork; it is a comprehensive rewrite that adheres to the newest standards and Chrome Extension Manifest V3, ensuring both compliance and enhanced security.

-Here are some of the major improvements and changes:
+Differences between the original and the forked package, as well as other similar packages, like [GhostText](https://github.com/fregante/GhostText/tree/main):

-- **Support for the Monaco Editor**: Expanding the range of compatible online editors far beyond the original.
+- **Support for the Monaco Editor**: Expands the range of compatible online editors far beyond the original.
+Note, GhostText also supports the Monaco Editor but without position and scroll synchronization.
-- **Editable Areas Navigation with Hints**: Introduces an navigation feature where editable areas are overlaid with hints (letters).
+- **Editable Areas Navigation with Hints**: Introduces a navigation feature where editable areas are overlaid with hints (letters).
 Pressing the corresponding letter key on the keyboard allows users to swiftly switch focus to those areas, enhancing usability and editing efficiency.
-- **Migration to Chrome Extension Manifest V3**: Guarantees the extension stays compatible with the latest browser versions and meets the current security standards.
+- **Migration to Chrome Extension Manifest V3**: Guarantees that the extension stays compatible with the latest browser versions and meets current security standards.
+- **Cursor and Scroll Synchronization**: The motivation for this comes from the live-coding experience during online interviews.
+Unlike other solutions, it focuses not only on editing text areas but also on providing a seamless live-code experience in online editors.
 - **Auto-Major Mode Detection**: Automatically configures the most suitable editing mode for any given online editor.
 - **Complete Rewrite in TypeScript**: This enhances the extension's stability, maintainability, and performance.

-Through these efforts, "Chrome Emacs" not only preserves the core functionalities originally beloved by users but also introduces new features and optimizations—effectively making it a brand-new extension.

 Chrome Emacs is compatible with several widely-used online editors, including: